tferrari92/automate-all-the-things-hardcore/README.md

 This pipeline will use the [ArgoCD Helm Chart](helm/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
 The first thing it will do is run the necessary tasks to connect to our the cluster.
 After this, ArgoCD will be installed, along with it's Ingress.

-As I explained before, the Ingress will automatically create an AWS Application Load Balancer.
-This LB takes a few moments to become active, so our pipeline will wait until it is ready.
-When it's ready, the pipeline will get it's URL and admin account password.
-These will be exported as an artifact.

-Finally, it will create the ArgoCD [application resources](argo-cd/) for our app, which will be watching the [/helm/my-app/backend](helm/my-app/backend) and [/helm/my-app/frontend](helm/my-app/frontend) directories in our repo, and automatically create all the resources it finds and apply any future changes me make there.
-The [/helm/my-app directory](helm/my-app) simulates what would be our K8S infrastructure repository.
+After this, it will create the necessary resources for ArgoCD to be self-managed and to apply the  [App of Apps pattern](https://youtu.be/2pvGL0zqf9o).
+ArgoCD will be watching the helm charts in the [helm](helm) directory in our repo, it will automatically create all the resources it finds and apply any future changes me make there.
+The [helm/infra](helm/my-app) and [helm/my-app](helm/my-app) directories simulates what would be our K8S infrastructure repositories would be.

 If you want to know more about Helm, [here's another Nana video](https://youtu.be/-ykwb1d0DXU).

+Finally the pipeline will get the ArgoCD web UI URL and admin account password and export them as an artifact.
+You might need to wait a few seconds for the URL to be active, this is because an AWS Load Balancer takes a little time to be deployed.

 <br/>